jonnyhoeven/workshop/WORKSHOP.md

 K3D is a lightweight wrapper to run K3S (Rancher Lab's minimal Kubernetes distribution) in docker.
 I's a single binary that deploys a K3S server in a docker container.
-K3D makes it very easy to create single and multi-node K3S clusters in docker, and it possible to run multiple clusters at the same time.
+K3D makes it very easy to create single and multi-node K3S clusters in docker, it's possible to run multiple clusters at the same time on your development machine.

 [Reference](https://k3d.io/v5.6.0/#quick-start)